We listed each deduction definition below. If you need more help with reporting deductions, contact us.

 Sales of large private airplanes to nonresidents are exempt from retail sales and use tax when the airplanes are not required to be registered with the department of transportation under Chapter 47.68 RCW.
 The exemption also applies to charges made for repairing, cleaning, altering or improving large private airplanes owned by nonresidents.
 This tax preference is subject to public disclosure 24 months after it was claimed.
 RCW 82.08.215; RCW 82.12.215

-This deduction is available to distributors and manufacturers of natural gas sold in a liquefied state.
-This gas must be used as transportation fuel for motor vehicles, vessels, or locomotive or railroad cars.
-Special Notice – Compressed Natural Gas and Liquefied Natural Gas Used a Transportation Fuel; RCW 82.16.310.
+This deduction from retail sales tax is available to distributors and manufacturers of natural gas sold in a liquefied state.
+This gas must be used as transportation fuel by a business operating as private or common carriers by water in interstate or foreign commerce.
+Special Notice – Compressed Natural Gas and Liquefied Natural Gas Used a Transportation Fuel; RCW 82.08.0261 (2) (a).
 Exemption form for purchasing CNG or LNG for transportation fuel use.

 This applies only to those light and power businesses with retail power rates exceeding the state average power rates.
 RCW 82.16.053